kazuyamarino/nsy/docs/USERGUIDE.md

 ```
 Should be like this.
 That it is!

-* Now, you can generate autoload class in the `models` folder & `controllers` folder for the `homepage` with `composer dump-autoload -o` on the command line terminal.
+* Now, you can generate autoload class in the `models` folder & `controllers` folder for the `homepage` with `composer dump-autoload -o` or [NSY CLI](https://github.com/kazuyamarino/nsy/blob/master/docs/USERGUIDE.md#nsy-cli-command-line) command `nsy_autoload` on the command line terminal.

 <hr>